-The pick up sticks manage the threads in each layer that don’t go through any slots, and that are not controlled by the heddles because of that.
+The pick up sticks manage the threads in each layer that don’t go through any holes, and that are not controlled by the heddles because of that.
 I set up the pick up sticks as follows:

 - Put both heddles in down position.

-- With pick up stick A, pick up every other thread (the ones that don’t go through a slot in either heddle).
+- With pick up stick A, pick up every other thread (the ones that don’t go through a hole in either heddle).
 There are many threads, so it may be a bit hard to find the right one sometimes.